RhysU/droll/README.md

 Default player semantics (i.e. no special abilities).
 Special semantics for the Knight with advancement to DragonSlayer after 5 experience points.
 Also, semantics for Spellsword with advancement to Battlemage.
+Likewise, Minstrel with advancement to Bard.
 Other characters remain to be done.
 Known shortcomings are flagged with TODOs.
+Tab-completion is present in the shell, which greatly speeds up playing.

 ## Why implement it?

 It seemed like a fun thing to hack on.
-Possibly a fun problem to throw into reinforcement learning algorithms as (a) the strategy isn't too complicated, (b) the score is very straightforward, and (c) there's some probabilistic behavior in both the basic die mechanics as well as the expected value of the treasure.

 Also, I was curious how much code was required to capture a game that children will catch onto in the space of 20 minutes.

-And, I wanted to stick to collections.namedtuple and free functions instead of OOPing all-the-things.
+This game seems like a fun problem to throw into reinforcement learning algorithms as (a) the strategy isn't too complicated, (b) the score is very straightforward, and (c) there's probabilistic behavior in both the basic die mechanics as well as the expected value of the treasure.
+That said, I've not yet tried such a thing.

 ## What does it look like?

 ```
+$ droll --help
+usage: droll [-h] [--seed N] {Default,Knight,Minstrel,Spellsword}

+Command-line version of droll.

+positional arguments:
+  {Default,Knight,Minstrel,Spellsword}
+                        Select the hero for this game.

+optional arguments:
+  -h, --help            show this help message and exit
+  --seed N              An integer to seed random number generation.

 $ droll --seed 7 Knight

 (delve=1, party=(fighter=2, cleric=1, mage=1, thief=1, champion=2), ability=True, treasure=())